ichen-lab-ucsb/DeCatCounter/README.md

 `pip install -r requirements/txt`

-In order for the pipeline to be called from any directory and for the pipeline to call the translator reliably, the script must be placed in a directory that is in the user's PATH environment variable upon download.
+The pipeline will not be found unless it is stored in the working directory or in a directory that is in the user's PATH environment.
 For example, for Unix/Linux users, scripts could be placed in `/usr/local/bin/` upon download.
 These files can be placed in that directory with the command:

-`cp /path/to/pipeline.sh /usr/local/bin/`
+`cp /path/to/DeCatCounter.py /usr/local/bin/`

-DeCatCounter must be made executable.
-This can be done by entering the following commands from the local directory where they are stored:

-`chmod +x DeCatCounter.sh`

-The pipeline will not be found unless it is stored in the working directory or in a directory that is in the user's PATH environment (e.g. `bin/`).

 # Input